 Reading Is Fundamental pioneered providing free books and motivational programming to Austin’s youngest children through its Infant and Preschool Program.
 We’ve taken that model — proven to increase the motivation to read — and enhanced it with the coordination of supportive, hands-on motivational activities that support a wide range of personal learning interests for the child.
 Thus we’re proud to continue to offer this program as Early Books for Me.

-Early Books for Me at BookSpring serves thousands of children in Austin each year in dozens of local Head Start centers, Austin ISD elementary schools, Austin public libraries and other child development centers.
-These partners historicaly have a very high percentage of low socio-economic status children.
-They and their families need the inspiration and support of high quality reading materials that they can take home and make their own.
+Early Books for Me at BookSpring serves thousands of children in Austin each year in dozens of local Head Start centers, Austin ISD elementary schools, Austin public libraries, and other child development centers.
+These partners historically have a very high percentage of low socioeconomic status children.
+They and their families need the inspiration and support of high-quality reading materials that they can take home and make their own.